anza-xyz/agave/docs/src/validator/geyser.md

 ```

 The plugin can associate accounts with transactions via the txn field in the
 ReplicaAccountInfoV3 structure.
-It can also use ReplicaTransactionInfoV2 in
+It can also use ReplicaTransactionInfoV3 (via the
+V0_0_3 variant of ReplicaTransactionInfoVersions) in the notify_transaction
-the notify_transaction callback to get the account addresses.
+callback to get the account addresses.

 The SlotStatus::Confirmed and SlotStatus::Processed events can reach the plugin
 in any order as they are sent asynchronous to each other.
 A plugin should wait